hskim27/hskim27.github.io/_pages/publications.md

 *    ["Are the Effects of a US Financial Shock on non-US Countries Asymmetric"](https://hskim27.github.io/files/us_financial_shock_asymmetric.pdf)  _Working Paper_

-* "Forecast of realized covariance matrix based on asymptotic distribution of the LU decomposition with an application for balancing minimum variance portfolio" with Dong Wan Shin, _Applied Economics Letters (2019)_
+* "Forecast of realized covariance matrix based on asymptotic distribution of the LU decomposition with an application for balancing minimum variance portfolio" with Dong Wan Shin, _Applied Economics Letters (2019)_(pre-PhD publication)